A small tree, growing up to 10 m tall with a trunk diameter of 0.25 m, (though usually much smaller).

-Leaves are opposite on the stem, with entire (smooth) margins (juvenile leaves can be toothed), to 14 cm long and to 4.5 cm wide with a short tip.
+Clerodendrum spp. have simple and opposite leaves.
+In this species, they are entire (smooth) margins (juvenile leaves can be toothed), to 14 cm long and to 4.5 cm wide with a short tip.
 Leaf surfaces are generally noticeably hairy with a velvet-like texture.
 Stems also with velvet texture.

-Bright-white flowers form in dense heads (or cymes – an inflorescence in which the first flower is the terminal bud of the main stem and subsequent flowers develop as terminal buds of lateral stems).
+Clerodendrum spp. have flowers with 5 calyx-lobes and 5 petal-lobes.
+In this species. bright-white flowers form in dense heads (or cymes – an inflorescence in which the first flower is the terminal bud of the main stem and subsequent flowers develop as terminal buds of lateral stems).
+Flowers have long stamens that protrude well-out from the corolla tube, with flowers about 20 mm across.
 The cymes are then clustered secondarily into corymbs (a broad umbrella-like arrangement of flowers).
 Flowering occurs in the months of October to January.

 The fruit is a drupe (a stone fruit) 8 to 10 mm long, black in colour and seated in the enlarged red fleshy calyx.
 The calyces are quite noticeable.